Vhalur-PickEms/.github/profile/README.md

 # Welcome to Vhalur PickEms!

 ## About Me
+Welcome to my portfolio!
 My name is Casper van den Dijk, a student at Fontys University of Applied Sciences.
 Here I study the HBO ICT course, currently in the third semester of software engineering.

 For this semester I have been working on two projects: My individual project (IP) and the group project (GP).